open-mmlab/mmagic/docs/en/advanced_guides/models/customize_models.md

 now we can create a new file `configs/srcnn/srcnn_x4k915_g1_1000k_div2k.py` to set the configurations needed by training SRCNN.

 In the configuration file, we need to specify the parameters of our model, `class BaseEditModel`, including the generator network architecture, loss function, additional training and testing configuration, and data preprocessor of input tensors.
+Please refer to the [Introduction to the loss in MMEditing](../losses.md) for more details of losses in MMEditing.

 ```python
 # model settings